InfraLore/make_for_devops/chapters/13-make_for_infrastructure_provisioning.md

 Rather than trying to document every step and flag, Make lets you create a discoverable interface that reveals workflows as you need them.

-Here's how that same workflow becomes discoverable (see next page):
+Here's how that same workflow becomes discoverable (see next page):\footnote{Script delegation pattern---see Chapter 21 for how this aids learning.}

 ```makefile
 .DEFAULT_GOAL := help